schmurtzm/LibTeleinfo/README.md

 - Github source : <https://github.com/hallard/LibTeleinfo>

 # Added features :

+Branch weblog :
+- Create a new tab in web page, to display debug messages
+- Replace all 'Debug' macros by call to 'addLog' function which stores messages in circular memory table

 - Add possibility to configure HttpRequest to send parameters/values to Domoticz
 - Add all possible variable as listed below :
 - Add some informations to 'System' page, like Wifi link quality, Wifi network name, and MAC address